 Virginia Canyon Mountain Park - Idaho Springs

-Currently, the project is in the fundraising process to begin phase one, which will include three miles of trail and create access from the Argo Mine side of the property.
-This approach will also allow riders to connect directly to the Clear Creek Greenway Trail.
+Phase 1 will include about 4-miles of trail and create access from the Argo Mine and will also allow riders to connect directly to the Clear Creek Greenway Trail.
+The fundraising process is ongoing for phases two and three.
 Funds raised by the community will help not only with construction, but also assist the City of Idaho Springs in acquiring matching grants.

 Virginia Canyon Mountain Park Project Stats